 Senior Lecturers Mejía-Barrera, Merklin, Ramakrishnan

 Lecturer Escudero Moro

 The aim of this department is to provide students with a solid foundation in the languages, literatures, and cultures of the French-, Italian-, and Spanish-speaking worlds.
-Languages courses work to improve students’ abilities in speaking, comprehending, reading, and writing in French, Italian, or Spanish, while providing an introduction to culture.
+Language courses work to improve students’ abilities in speaking, comprehending, reading, and writing in French, Italian, or Spanish, while providing an introduction to culture.
 Structured in levels of increasing complexity, literature courses foster the improvement of analytical and critical skills, an enhanced aesthetic appreciation of works of literary art, and a broader understanding of linguistic and cultural diversity.
 Many of the courses offered in the department may be taken by students who do not plan to major in French or Spanish but who would like to maintain or develop their knowledge of these languages and cultures.
 Given the multi-cultural nature of the United States today, familiarity with a second language and culture will enhance a student’s preparation for a career in any profession.
 Advanced study of Spanish or French (300 level and higher) makes the student eligible for the intimate contact with a foreign culture available through the department’s study groups abroad.
-A major in French or Spanish prepares a student for advanced study in the field of literature and can be particularly useful in the fields of law, business, international trade, journalism, education, and public administration.
+A major in French or Spanish can be particularly useful in the fields of law, business, international trade, journalism, education, and public administration.

 The department offers majors and minors in both French and Spanish, but not in Italian.
 Courses counting toward these majors are conducted entirely in the appropriate language.
 The following regulations apply to majors and minors in both languages:

 - With some restrictions, only 300- and 400-level courses in language and literature may be counted.